Bielovce

 Bielovce (Ipolybél; [ˈipojbeːl]) is a village and municipality in the Levice District in the Nitra Region of south-west Slovakia.

 History

 In historical records the village was first mentioned in 1138.

 Geography

 The village lies at an altitude of 117 metres and covers an area of 11.385 km².

 It has a population of about 250 people.

+Population

 Ethnicity

 The village is about 92% Magyar, 6% Slovak and 2% Czech.